 Copper keeps all your data in one place, and tracks it to each relevant contact.
 Every communication in your Gmail inbox, files, and term sheets is updated as it happens.
 You can always access this information whenever you need it.

-Copper CRM also has customizable drag-and-drop pipelines that let you track your deals in real-time.
+Copper CRM also has customizable drag-and-drop pipelines that let you review and monitor your deals in real-time.
 This way you always know how far each deal is, who is handling what, and how much progress your team has made.

 You also get to manage all your customer communication and relationships from your Gmail inbox.

 Consultants need a simple tool that can organize their clients’ information.
 Copper CRM’s features are perfect for consultants.
 You can build relationships with your clients, generate leads, update your contacts, nurture your leads, and even manage their customer relationships.

 Copper CRM has affordable pricing.
 Starting from as little as $23 a month, paid annually, you can get its Basic subscription plan which comes with full integration with the Google Workspace.

 You also get a 14-day free trial to experience the software before moving to paid options.
 Here are the paid plans we’ll discuss in this review.

 The Basic plan is billed at $29/user per month, paid monthly, and $23/user per month, paid annually.

 This is the most affordable plan offered by Copper.
 With the Basic plan, you can manage a maximum of 2,500 contacts.

 Other features you can get with this plan include: